Asian World Cup struggles showcase problems at home

 POPULAR LOCAL

-German Holger Osieck was guilty of having short-term goals and was axed as Australia coach in favour of popular local coach Ange Postecoglou before the World Cup.
+German Holger Osieck was guilty of having short-term goals and was axed as Australia coach in favor of popular local coach Ange Postecoglou before the World Cup.

 The 3-1 and 3-2 defeats by Chile and the Netherlands suffered by his young side, though, were met with mild relief at home after 6-0 friendly hammerings by Brazil and France under Osieck had many Socceroos fans fearing embarrassment.